johnkerl/miller/docs/src/manpage.md

        --jsonx                  The `--jvstack` flag is now default true in Miller 6.
        --jvquoteall             Type information from JSON input files is now preserved throughout the processing stream.
+       --jvstack                Put one key-value pair per line for JSON output (multi-line output).
+This is the default for JSON output format.
        --mmap                   Miller no longer uses memory-mapping to access data files.
+       --no-jlistwrap           Wrap JSON output in outermost `[ ]`.
+This is the default for JSON Lines output format.
+       --no-jvstack             Put objects/arrays all on one line for JSON output.
+                                This is the default for JSON Lines output format.
        --no-mmap                Miller no longer uses memory-mapping to access data files.
        --ojsonx                 The `--jvstack` flag is now default true in Miller 6.